The Strange Case of Origami Yoda

 The Strange Case of Origami Yoda is a children's novel written by Tom Angleberger that was first published on March 1, 2010, by Amulet Books.
 It follows the story of a young boy named Tommy who is trying to figure out if his classmate Dwight's origami Yoda puppet can actually predict the future or if it is a hoax that Dwight created.

 It became the first in a series of popular Star Wars themed novels penned by Angleberger, which includes Darth Paper Strikes Back!, The Secret of the Fortune Wookiee, The Surprise Attack of Jabba the Puppett, Princess Labelmaker to the Rescue, and Emperor Pickletine Rides the Bus as well as an activity book titled ART2-D2's Guide to Folding and Doodling.

 Plot

-Dwight is a sixth grader at McQuarrie Middle School who is considered quite weird.
+Dwight is a sixth grader at McQuarrie Middle School who is considered to be weird.
 One day, Dwight folds an origami finger puppet of Yoda, a popular Star Wars figure.
 Through an imitation voice, Dwight offers advice to his classmates through Yoda.
 Some students at McQuarrie soon become convinced that Origami Yoda has a special connection to the Force, while others remain skeptical.
 A fellow sixth-grader named Tommy decides to write a case file to prove if Origami Yoda is real.
 He convinces a number of students to write about their experiences with Origami Yoda, while his friend Kellen illustrates the file.
-However, Harvey, who has always been cruel to Dwight and is skeptical about Origami Yoda's wisdom, attempts to disprove Origami Yoda's connection to the Force.
+However, Tommy's friend Harvey, who has always been cruel to Dwight and is skeptical about Origami Yoda's wisdom, attempts to disprove Origami Yoda's connection to the Force.